Jabble/tamu-rdm-workshops/modules/file-formats-and-organization.md

 |Google Spreadsheets                 | .gsheet  |
 |Comma-seperated values              | .csv     |

+### Question:
+- Have you worked with spreadsheets?
+- Which software do you prefer?
+- Have you had to use a software you're uncomfortable with?
+- Do you use multiple tools?

-### Preferred formats
+## Preferred formats
+You might have preferences that suit your workflow or are required by your research group, and it's likely that any of those formats will do while you're working with the data.
+From the data lifecycle perspective, we're thinking about:

-Reusing data in the future depends on the ability to open those files and access data.
-From the data lifecycle perspective, we're thinking about making sure that we can later share data with people who use different software, and preserve data files for 10 year or more, when some software may be obsolete use different file formats.
+- Interoperability: making sure that we can later share data with people who use different software.
+- Preservation: making sure the data files can be accessed 10 or more years down the line.

+### Exercise: Opening an old file
+Here is a data file from ...., try to open it.

+When some software may be obsolete use different file formats, and be difficult to convert.

+## Recommended file formats for sharing data
 For this reason, recommended file formats for data have a few features that make them likely to be accessible in different computing environments and for the long term.

 These formats have the following features: